Back to Homepage of KG

 I really enjoy using free software, especially Linux, which I started to

 work with in late 1994.
-It's been more stable and reliable than these
+It's been more stable and reliable than the

-software, it's even getting user-friendly, so MS feels threatened by it.
+it got even user-friendly, so MS felt threatened by it.

 Read the "Halloween